STELLA-LYE/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

-**Use case: UC010 - Generate mail link**
+**Use case: UC011 - Generate email template**

 **MSS**

-1. TA requests generation of mail link
+1. TA requests generation of an email template for specific group(s)
-2. System shows the mailto link containing emails of specific students recipients
+2. System shows the email template prefilled with emails of specific students recipients

     Use case ends.